cap-js/docs/node.js/typescript.md

 ```
 :::

-Under the hoods, the [tsx](https://tsx.is/) engine is used to run the files instead of the default `node` engine.
+Under the hood, the [tsx](https://tsx.is/) engine is used to run the files instead of the default `node` engine.
 Install it globally with:
 ```sh
 npm i -g tsx